-One of the prominent features of AMD Ryzen processors is inclusion of a cooler attached to certain models.
-Other chip makers are not doing it yet.
-In near future they will but AMD will invent another surprising feature.
-Now let’s go reviewing top 10 Ryzen processors that are released within recent years and claming to be the best processors for gaming 2019.
+One of the prominent features of AMD Ryzen processors is the inclusion of a cooler attached to the packaging for majority models.
+Other chipmakers are not doing it effectively like AMD.
+In the near future, they will but AMD will invent another surprising feature.
+Revolutionary Zen architecture chip design created by Jim Keller who found the effective way to interconnect technology between 4 to 8 cores using Infinity Fabric without compromising the performance and thermal stability.
+Once you get any Ryzen CPUs you have to get at least 3200MHz speed DDR4 RAM to enjoy fast performance thanks to Infinity Fabric interconnect that tied to memory frequency to decrease latency between cores.
+Now let’s go reviewing top 20 Ryzen CPUs that are released within recent years and claiming to be the best processors for gaming 2019.

 AMD Ryzen 7 2700X with Wraith Prism cooler